jadenrobison8/turbo-giggle/README.md

 * [License](#license)

 ## Installation
-clone repository and download dependencies
+Clone repository and download dependencies

 ## Usage
 Start by opening mysql and choosing the db.
 Then start the server with "npm start"

 ## Media

 ## Questions
 Github: github.com/jadenrobison8